inoccard/OpenAISmartChatAPI/README.md

 The project contains a WebAPI and a console application to test the API.
 You can use any other application (Mobile, Web or Desktop)

-## 💻Technologies
+### 💻Technologies

 - .NET Core 6
     - ASP.NET WebAPI
     - HttpClient

 - Components | services
+    - Culture config
     - FluentValidation
     - AutoMapper
     - Betalgo.OpenAI.GPT3
     - IdentityServer4.AccessTokenValidation
     - Microsoft.AspNetCore.Mvc.Versioning.ApiExplorer
     - Swashbuckle
+        - API version control with Swagger

 - Execution | accommodation
     - IIS
     - SelfHosting

-## 💡 Architecture and Architectural Styles
+### 💡 Architecture and Architectural Styles

 - Clean Code
 - Domain notification
 - Domain validations

-## 🎮 Getting started
+### 🎮 Getting started

 - Clone SmartChat repository to your local machine
 - Open the project in Visual Studio